-Georgia’s partner, Jeff Chernove, recently passed away.
+Georgia’s partner, Jeff Chernove, has passed away.

 Among the many roles he held in this life, Jeff was a dearly loved Hakomi trainer, practitioner, and legacy holder.